honeynet/ochi/README.md

 # Ochi

-UI for events from [Glutton](https://github.com/mushorg/glutton), streamed live from a development instance.
+UI for events from [Glutton](https://github.com/mushorg/glutton), events streamed [live](https://ochi.mushmush.org/) from a development instance.

+## Motivation

+Any publicly available IP address is under a constant barrage of attacks.
+We want to identify trends and attacks which are interesting for honeypot development.
+The majority of events are internet background noise, so we need to be able to identify truly new events worth investigating.
+Threats are happening in real time and we don't scale to preserve history.
+We work on a live stream with the requirement to be able to easily filter and classify events which are interesting.
+Eventually we want to be able to enabled to quickly react to new trends, improve our sensors to collect valuable information.

 ## Development Requirements